hashicorp/katakoda/infrastructure-pipelines-workshop/verify-deployments.md

 Terraform will prompt you to visit a link in the output.

-Follow this link and generate a new token in Terraform cloud.
+Copy and paste the link in the output to generate a new token in Terraform cloud.

 Copy the API token from Terraform Cloud and then paste it into the Katacoda terminal and press enter to confirm.
 The terminal will not display the token, so only paste your token once.